Israel Henry Beren Charitable Foundation Inc

 How to Apply

 This foundation does not have a public application process.
-The Israel Henry Beren Charitable Foundation Inc only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
-Grants are awarded entirely through trustee discretion to organizations with existing relationships with the Beren family or their philanthropic network.
+The Israel Henry Beren Charitable Foundation Inc only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.
+Grants are awarded entirely through trustee discretion to organisations with existing relationships with the Beren family or their philanthropic network.

 Getting on Their Radar

-Given the foundation's invitation-only status, organizations may consider these specific approaches based on the foundation's patterns:
+Given the foundation's invitation-only status, organisations may consider these specific approaches based on the foundation's patterns:

-• The foundation's board members are active in major Jewish federations - particularly the Jewish Federations of North America where Julie Beren Platt serves as Board Chair
+• The foundation's board members are active in major Jewish federations - particularly the Jewish Federations of North America where Julie Beren Platt served as Board Chair

-• Adam Beren's involvement with the Combat Antisemitism Movement suggests organizations working in this space may have networking opportunities through that platform
+• Adam Beren's involvement with the Combat Antisemitism Movement suggests organisations working in this space may have networking opportunities through that platform

-• The family's strong ties to New York's Jewish community through Amy Beren Bressman's former role as UJA-Federation president provides a potential connection point for NY-based Jewish organizations
+• The family's strong ties to New York's Jewish community through Amy Beren Bressman's former role as UJA-Federation president provides a potential connection point for NY-based Jewish organisations

-• Organizations already funded by other Beren family foundations (Robert M. Beren Family Foundation, Israel Henry Beren Charitable Trust) may have better positioning
+• Organisations already funded by other Beren family foundations (Robert M. Beren Family Foundation, Israel Henry Beren Charitable Trust) may have better positioning

 Decision Timeline